 The Powerboat Day Cruising Course course is aimed at those who have boated a season or more, probably already have Level 2 and want to learn more about coastal cruising.

 The Day Cruising course aims to teach you to take the powerboat beyond just line of sight destinations and learn more about both traditional and modern navigational techniques including the use of GPS and chart plotters.
 You will spend time working on passage planning and pilotage skills which you will put into practice by completing a slightly longer coastal trip.
-We use a variety of destinations depending on the tides such as Chepstow, Old Severn Bridge, Clevedon, Cardiff & Weston-Super-Mare.

 The course will also work on improving the basic boat handling skills you acquired during Level 2 including some time spent considering handling in slightly rougher conditions (weather dependent).
 Candidates are assessed throughout the course – there is no formal written/practical exam.